 Where slopes and valleys were worn smooth by the tramp of armies.

-There from the hot springs, vapor curled upward past the clack and clatter of the Houshold Guard. ...
+There from the hot springs, vapor curled upward past the clack and clatter of the Household Guard. ...

-Around Vermillion Gates, the reek of meat and wine
+Around Vermilion Gates, the reek of meat and wine

 Over streets where lie the bones of the frozen dead. ...